swat-ds/hazard-data/moves/Hazard Moves.md

 ```
 value.replace(/ &| and|,/,";")
 ```
-> separates spouses names with semi-colons
+> separates childrens names with semi-colons

 ------
 ## Source Meeting